wangchengwei0122/dex-frontend/README.md

 # dex-frontend

 ## 1. Project Overview
-- Uniswap-style DEX frontend for demos and interviews; focuses on UX and protocol literacy rather than a full backend.
+- Uniswap-style DEX frontend for demos and portfolio presentation; focuses on UX and protocol literacy rather than a full backend.
-- Interview showcase project targeting Web3 Frontend / Senior Frontend roles.
+- Highlights skills relevant to Web3 Frontend / Senior Frontend roles.

 ## 2. Why I Built This
 - To demonstrate applied understanding of DEX mechanics (Uniswap V2-style flows) and Web3 UX patterns.